The-Duchess/ruby-irc-framework/README.md

 - on which allows you to register code to be run over various arguments when the bot receives a message
 > three types exist for the on command
+>- message
+>- command
+>- ircmsg

-> the second [functioning bot](https://github.com/The-Duchess/ruby-irc-framework/blob/master/demobot2.rb) has example code using all of them
+>- the second [functioning bot](https://github.com/The-Duchess/ruby-irc-framework/blob/master/demobot2.rb) has example code using all of them